 We left Lima the morning of day 4 to head south to the beautiful beaches and nature reserves of Paracas.
 Located only three hours south of Lima, Paracas is an easy getaway from Lima’s hustle and bustle.
 The ocean is calm, and the scenery is beautiful.
-We had an AMAZING stay at the Luxury Collection Paracas Hotel where we had the most amazing ceviche ever.
+We had an AMAZING stay at the Luxury Collection Paracas Hotel for a very reasonable price where we had the most amazing ceviche ever.
 Isla Ballestas, dubbed the poor man’s Galapagos is home to millions of birds and was great visit.

 In addition, the Tacama winery and sand-boarding on the incredibly beautiful dunes of Huacachina made for great day trips.